paft-rs/paft/paft/README.md

 # Or, add optional analysis helpers (Polars DataFrame support)
 paft = { version = "0.6.0", features = ["dataframe"] }

-# Or, opt into aggregates/reporting models as well
+# Or, opt into aggregates snapshot models as well
 paft = { version = "0.6.0", features = ["aggregates"] }

 # Or, enable the full bundle of features